apache/doris/docs/en/docs/query-acceleration/statistics.md

 ## Introduction to statistics information

 In SQL databases, the quality of the query optimizer has a significant impact on system performance.
-The optimizer needs to estimate the query cost according to the statistical information, especially in the equal-value query scenario, it is very important to estimate the cardinality accurately, which can help the optimizer to select the optimal query plan, thereby improving the query performance.
+The optimizer needs to estimate the query cost according to the statistics information, especially in the equal-value query scenario, it is very important to estimate the cardinality accurately, which can help the optimizer to select the optimal query plan, thereby improving the query performance.

 When executing a query, an insufficiently optimized execution plan and an optimized execution plan can result in a large difference in execution time, which can be several times greater.
 Therefore, it is very important for the SQL query optimizer to collect and analyze statistics so that the optimizer can accurately evaluate the cost of different execution plans and select the best one.